-Robin Aitchison developed a deep desire to become a luthier while learning to play the cello as a child.
-After working in engineering and business for ten years, he spent three years training at the Newark School of Violin Making, from which he graduated with Distinction in 1996.
-He then spent two years as Assistant Instrument Custodian at the Royal Academy of Music in London, where he worked to maintain its renowned stringed instrument collection.
-At the Academy he benefitted as a maker from access to world class instruments and gained a profound insight into set-up and sound adjustment.
+Robin Aitchison I developed a deep desire to become a luthier while learning to play the cello as a child.
+After working in engineering and business for ten years, I spent three years training at the Newark School of Violin Making, from which I graduated with Distinction in 1996.
+I then spent two years as Assistant Instrument Custodian at the Royal Academy of Music in London, where I worked to maintain its renowned stringed instrument collection.
+At the Academy I benefitted as a maker from access to world class instruments and gained a profound insight into set-up and sound adjustment.

-Every summer Robin joins the renowned Violin Society of America workshop in Oberlin, Ohio where he and other luthiers share ideas and develop their expertise.
-Robin has appeared on BBC Radio 4’s Today Programme and on BBC and ITV television and radio news.
-He has also given pre-concert talks for the Academy of Ancient Music at the Wigmore Hall, London and West Road Concert Hall, Cambridge.
+I have appeared on BBC Radio 4’s Today Programme and on BBC and ITV television and radio news.
+I have also given pre-concert talks for the Academy of Ancient Music at the Wigmore Hall, London and West Road Concert Hall, Cambridge.

 Sarah Mnatzaganian I studied the cello as a child and read English at St Hugh’s College, Oxford and Byzantine History of Art at the Courtauld Institute of Art, London.
 I then worked as a freelance PR consultant, cello teacher and writer before establishing Aitchison & Mnatzaganian Cello Specialists with Robin.